i2STSinclair/MiniRPG/MiniRPG/Readme.md

   - If leveled up, logs new level and stat increase.
   - Calls BattleEnded?.Invoke("Victory") after.
   - TODO for loot drops and enemy-specific EXP scaling.

+---

+## Player Persistence in MainViewModel & BattleViewModel

+- MainViewModel now has a public property: Player CurrentPlayer { get; set; } = new Player();
+- When creating BattleViewModel, passes the same Player instance for persistent stats and HP.
+- BattleViewModel constructor updated to accept and assign Player.
+- TODO added for save/load player data to file system.